Effective regions and kernels in continuous sparse regularisation, with application to sketched mixtures: Introduction

 \section{Introduction}

 Sparse regularisation, particularly methods based on $\ell^1$ minimisation, has emerged as a cornerstone technique to solve high-dimensional linear inverse problems across numerous domains.
 These approaches have revolutionized signal processing, statistical learning, and computational imaging by enabling reconstruction from severely limited observations~\parencite{foucart2013mathematical, candes2006robust}.
 Despite their remarkable success, traditional sparse methods rely on discretisation, introducing inherent limitations in both computational efficiency and theoretical precision.
 Consequently, there has been growing interest in continuous counterparts to $\ell^1$ minimisation that operate in a grid-free manner.
-These "off-the-grid" approaches not only mitigate discretisation errors but also potentially offer more efficient solvers, sharper theoretical guarantees, and increased robustness to sampling limitations~\cite[see \textit{e.g.}][]{candes2014towards, tang2013compressed,duval2015exact,duval2017sparse}.
+These "off-the-grid" approaches not only mitigate discretisation errors but also potentially offer more efficient solvers, sharper theoretical guarantees, and increased robustness to sampling limitations~\parencite[see \textit{e.g.}][]{candes2014towards, tang2013compressed,duval2015exact,duval2017sparse}.
 Such continuous formulations have proved particularly valuable when the underlying target structure inherently exists in a continuous domain, such as in the case of mixtures of distributions or when the parameters of interest are not naturally discretized.